jaymody/blogposts/2022-10-22-attention-intuition.md

 To adjust for this change in our equation, instead of multiply our attention scores by a vector $v$ we multiply it by the row-wise matrix of our value vectors $V$ (similar to how we stacked our keys to form $K$):
 $$
 \text{attention}(\boldsymbol{q}, K, V) = \text{softmax}(\boldsymbol{q}K^T)V
-$$
-Of course, our output is no longer a scalar, instead it would be a vector of dimensionality $d_v$.
+$$Of course, our output is no longer a scalar, instead it would be a vector of dimensionality $d_v$.

 #### Scaling
 The dot product between our query and keys can get really large in magnitude if $d_k$ is large.
 This makes the output of softmax more _extreme_.
 For example, `softmax([3, 2, 1]) = [0.665, 0.244, 0.090]`, but with larger values (say we multiply our inputs by 10) `softmax([30, 20, 10]) = [9.99954600e-01, 4.53978686e-05, 2.06106005e-09]`.
 When training a neural network, this would mean the gradients would become really small which is undesirable.
 As a solution, we scale our pre-softmax scores by $\frac{1}{\sqrt(d_k)}$: